-At SSU, Area E is currently "The Integrated Person," with learning outcomes that are well matched to the academic maturity of an upperdivision student.
+At SSU, Area E is currently "The Integrated Person," with learning outcomes that are well matched to the academic maturity of an upper-division student.
 In the EO 1100 program, Area E is "Lifelong Learning and Self-Development" with a strong skills component, and student success and information literacy have been added as example topics.
-This vision is very different from the existing SSU interpretation, and we will have to build lower-division capacity in Area E.
+This vision is very different from the existing SSU interpretation, and we will have to build lower-division capacity in Area E. In addition, upper-division Area E courses will need to change level, move to a different area, or drop from the GE program.